Download an application form

 d) Participation by external organizations is no barrier, but the primary organizer must be the Rotary Club.

-e) Unless indicated otherwise, events should have occurred between 31st March 2017 (last year’s closing date) and 9th February 2018 (this year’s closing date).
+g) Unless indicated otherwise, events should have occurred between 9th February 2018 (last year’s closing date) and 28th February 2019 (this year’s closing date).
 For major events and projects, it is ok if it has started earlier, but it must have been completed at least for the first time in the current year.

 Please forward all entries (preferably in electronic format) to:-